 I love this village that we collected back when my daughter was a baby.
 It's simply from Walmart.

 The train was a gift to my son, when he was a toddler, from my dad.
 I grew up with a train around our under-the-Christmas-tree-village.
 So this feels like home.
-My husband and son have a thing for trains, which my daughter and I easily enjoy too!

 I bought this tiny ornament nativity set for a gingerbread nativity stable I had made with my kids when they were toddlers.
 I think they look quite cute on the chess/checkers table.